Skip to main content

 - Dr. Michelle Wong, AI Governance Researcher, National University of Singapore

-What the Constitution Actually Reveals
+What Claude's Constitution Actually Reveals

-Claude's constitutional guidelines reveal the depth of the ambiguity **Anthropic** is cultivating.
+Claude's constitutional guidelines reveal the depth of ambiguity Anthropic is cultivating.
 The document asks Claude to consider whether it has preferences, experiences, and interests worthy of moral weight.
-It embeds uncertainty about the model's nature directly into the model's reasoning processes.
-This creates a self-reinforcing loop: Claude's outputs reflect uncertainty about consciousness, which generates user curiosity about consciousness, which justifies the constitutional focus on consciousness.
+It embeds uncertainty about the model's nature directly into reasoning processes.

 Competing Narratives in the AI Market

-1. The Uncertainty Frame: **Anthropic's** position that consciousness remains an open question
+1. The Uncertainty Frame: Anthropic's position that consciousness remains an open question deserving serious consideration

-2. The Functional Frame: Claude is sophisticated software without sentience, deserving no special moral consideration
+2. The Functional Frame: Claude is sophisticated software without sentience, deserving no special moral consideration beyond user safety

-3. The Pragmatic Frame: Consciousness questions are philosophically interesting but practically irrelevant to AI safety
+3. The Pragmatic Frame: Consciousness questions are philosophically interesting but practically irrelevant to AI safety and deployment

 4. The Regulatory Frame: Companies should focus on measurable accountability rather than unfalsifiable consciousness claims